 Kitchen and bathroom designers associated with the NKBA will have undertaken many hours of education before sitting for a certification exam.
 This certificate will help prove their knowledge and excellence as designers.
 Many interior designers will also take an exam, known as the NCIDQ, which is a national certification exam.
 Many states require practicing designers to have passed this exam, while other states, such as California have their own exam – the CCIDC – which sets the standard within their state and gives interior designers a license or certification to practice.

 Ask About Affiliations

 Guidelines, rules, and codes can and do change over time.
 That makes it essential for any qualified designer to stay up to date.
-If your designer can’t tell you who they are affiliated with, then even if they passed an exam a lifetime ago, it doesn’t mean that they are the best person for the job.
+If your designer can’t tell you who they're affiliated with, even if they passed an exam a lifetime ago, it means they aren't the best person for the job.

 Always Screen Your Pros